xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 }
 ```

-As you can see the implementation is very similar to the `<TextInput>` the details of interacting with the native date input control is hidden in the `<DatePicker>` component.
+The details of interacting with the native date input control are encapsulated in the `<DatePicker>` component.

 ### `<MultivaluedInput>`